-Provisional tax helps you manage your income tax by paying it in instalments during the year.
-It lets you "spread the load" and avoid having a big amount to pay at the end of the year.
+Provisional tax helps you manage your income tax.
+You pay it in instalments during the year instead of paying a lump sum amount at the end of the year.

 Anyone who pays income tax may need to pay provisional tax including individuals, companies and trusts.
 Provisional taxpayers often earn: